RENEW

 ExCASES missions provide short, intense periods of focus towards issues that have been communicated as priorities for RENEW partner organisations and external stakeholders.
 The ExCASES team work collaboratively with people across different sectors and disciplines, co-designing research and participatory processes to generate empowering outcomes for people and the environment.

-• Better understand the range of perspectives held by different stakeholders, including academics and practitioners
+• Better understand the range of perspectives held by different stakeholders, including academics and practitioners;

-• Identify and highlight areas of agreement and disagreement
+• Identify and highlight areas of agreement and disagreement;

 • Enhance mutual understanding and elucidate future priorities.